Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books

 1. Gather friends, family, and acquaintances of all different beliefs and backgrounds.
 (Don’t forget to include kids!)

-2. Host a Sunday night dinner (“supper”) featuring a pitch-in of each families’ favorite dishes and/or honor Dr. King with some of his favorite Sunday supper recipes.
+2. Host a Sunday night dinner (“supper”) featuring a pitch-in of each families’ favorite dishes and/or honor Dr. King with by hosting MLK supper recipes that were Martin Luther King Jr.’s favorite foods.
 (See our list!)
 Let your kids get involved in the cooking!

 3. Discuss the mission of MLK’s Sunday Supper.

 4. Ask everyone to be prepared to discuss an issue affecting the community (even kids!).
-Brainstorm resolutions or ways you can help or volunteer.
+Hold meaningful discussion and brainstorm resolutions or ways you can help or volunteer.

-5. Honor Dr. King by discussing his accomplishments and reading MLK children’s books.
+5. Honor Dr. King by discussing his accomplishments.

 If you’re looking for unique MLK activities for kids, incorporating these Sunday dinner ideas are perfect!